 Businesses that cannot integrate (or should I say unify) the broad spectrum of channels needed will risk frustrating end-users while operating less efficiently than their competitors.

-In other words, unified communications (UC) is a crucial step to keeping up with the changing communications landscape.
+In other words, unified communications (UC) is a crucial step to keeping up with the changing communications and working landscape.

 Continuing to use inefficient, legacy technology will result in employee frustration in what will quickly become standard expectations for user experience.

-The benefits of UC have become so clear over the past few years that it would be deeply remiss of any business to ignore how it can drive the user experience, business growth and operational efficiency.
+The benefits of UC have become so clear recently that it would be deeply remiss of any business to ignore how it can drive the user experience, business growth and operational efficiency.

 Why UC Delivers Business Benefits